lsds/Crossbow/README.md

 _**Note:** We will shortly add a page describing how to configure Crossbow's system parameters._

-## Try your first Crossbow program
+## Trying your first Crossbow program

 **Crossbow** represents a deep learning application as a data flow graph: nodes represent operations and edges the data (multi-dimensional arrays, also known